-I keep receipts in a file according to purchase (gas, dining, home improvement, clothing, crafts, etc.) I can easily find the right receipt if I need to make a return or ask for a price adjustment.
-I recently got a $38 refund on a baby swing two months after purchase when it went on sale.
+I keep receipts in a file according to purchase.
+I can easily find the right receipt if I need to make a return or ask for a price adjustment.

 Keep a small coin purse in your purse and when you make a purchase put the receipt in the coin purse.
 You will always have your receipts with you if you need to return an item.

 This is a page about organizing receipts for taxes.
 Getting an keeping your tax deductible receipts organized will help when preparing your return and can help with potential refunds or lower taxes owed.